justeat/JustTrack/README.md

 * [ ] ~~JEGoogleAnalyticsTraker~~ (not yet implemented, Google's pods can't be used as a dependency in a pod)
 * [ ] ~~JETrakerFirebase~~ (not yet implemented, Google's pods can't be used as a dependency in a pod)

+## Upgrading to v4.0

+As of version 4.0 all Objective C function prefixes have been removed from the codebase.

 ## Upgrading to v3.0